phanxipang/fansipan/docs/basic/requests.md

 ```

 !!!
-Unlike `AsJson` or `AsMutipart` that set the content type automatically.
+Unlike `AsJson` or `AsMultipart` that set the content type automatically.
 When sending a raw request body, the content type header must be set manually.
 !!!

 !!!danger